Lithic Materials

 Igneous Rocks

-The closest exposures of bedrock sources for igneous rocks from Mississippi is the ancient volcanic complex of the St. Francois Mountains in southeastern Missouri.
-During the episode of Kansan glaciation, deep back in the mid-Pleistocene, glaciers plowed through Missouri.
-Meltwaters and ice-dam breaks carried a flood of igneous rocks from the St. Francois region (along with chert gravel and a host of other materials from the mid-continent) down the ancestral Mississippi River.
-Subsequent glacial episodes caused the Mississippi River to cut a deeper valley, abandoning remnants of the old one’s courses perched high along the bluffs, leaving behind the Pre-loess Terrace gravels.
-St. Francois igneous rocks particularly common in the Pre-loess Terrace gravels are rhyolite, trachyte, welded tuff and significantly less common is diabase.
-Much later, at the end of the last ice age, the ice sheets receded for the last time into the arctic and the Mississippi River filled its valley with sediment to where it is today.
-Igneous rocks (typically granite and basalt) were then added all the way from bedrock sources in Canada to the modern Mississippi River’s alluvium.
-These Canadian igneous materials can be seen today along the Mississippi River gravel bars and in irrigation wells drilled into the alluvium but are curiously absent from the older Pre-loess terrace gravels in the adjacent bluffs.
-Pre-historic cultures widely exploited the igneous materials from the bedrock of Missouri’s St. Francois region far and widely traded throughout mid-continent and across the southeast.
-Much of the exotic igneous material from the St. Francois region that can be found as artifacts on pre-historic archaeological site here in Mississippi could very well have been trade from the original bedrock source.
-Though, studying the geologic record tells us that identical material is also available here in the Loess Bluff region and was undoubtedly also exploited.
-The availability of these resources complicates our understanding of trade in the archaeological record and undoubtedly causes a significant problem interpreting sites here in Mississippi with artifacts made from resources of St. Francois igneous materials.
+The closest exposure of bedrock sources for igneous rocks from Mississippi is the ancient volcanic complex of the St. Francois Mountains in southeastern Missouri.
+During mid-Pleistocene Kansan glaciation, glaciers plowed through Missouri.
+Meltwaters and ice-dam breaks carried a flood of igneous rocks from the St. Francois region down the ancestral Mississippi River.
+St. Francois igneous rocks that occur in the Pre-loess Terrace gravels are rhyolite, trachyte, welded tuff, and significantly less common diabase.
+Pre-historic cultures widely exploited the igneous materials from the bedrock of Missouri’s St. Francois region and widely traded the material throughout the mid-continent and across the southeast.
+Much of the exotic igneous material from the St. Francois region that can be found as artifacts on indigenous archaeological sites in Mississippi could have been traded from the original bedrock sources.
+Though, identical material readily available in the Loess Bluff region was undoubtedly exploited.
+The availability of these resources complicates the understanding of trade in the archaeological record and causes a significant problem interpreting sites in Mississippi with artifacts made from resources of St. Francois igneous materials.

 Mississippi River Alluvium Gravels

-Gravel bars along the Mississippi River contain a suite of pebble to large cobble-size clast of various materials form mid-continent bedrock sources.
-Paleozoic chert gravel makes up the majority of the available rock materials with notable increase in variety and frequency in the component of igneous rocks (most notably Canadian granite) as compared to the ancestral Mississippi River Pre-loess Terrace Gravels of the western Loess Bluff Region.
-Also notable is the presence of a diverse suite metamorphic rocks in the Mississippi River gravels that are rare or absent from the Pre-loess Terraces, marking a some shift in source material as continental glaciers receded and basin headwater streams became established.
+Gravel bars along the Mississippi River contain a suite of pebble-to-large cobble-sized clasts of various materials from mid-continent bedrock sources within the river’s watershed.
+Paleozoic chert gravel is most of the available rock material.
+There is a significant increase in variety and frequency in the component of igneous rocks as compared to the ancestral Mississippi River Pre-loess Terrace Gravels of the western Loess Bluff Region, particularly the presence of Canadian granite.
+Also, there is the presence of a diverse suite of metamorphic rocks along with Lake Superior Agate that are absent from the Pre-loess Terraces.
+The presence of these rocks marks further shifts in source material during the last glacial advance and retreat, establishing the new Mississippi River’s basin headwaters.

 References: 1:100,000 Greenwood Geologic Map; Rocks and Fossils Found in Mississippi’s Gravel Deposits